-The configuration file contains several sections, indicated by headings in square brackets.
 Each section may hold zero or more key=value pairs.
-Keys are not case sensitive, and space around the '=' is allowed.
+Keys are not case sensitive, and space around the '=' is allowed, as well as before the key and after the value.
+More specifically: the line is processed by splitting into key and value at the first '=', trimming whitespace from the beginning and end of both key and value, and converting the key to lowercase.

 Blank lines and lines starting with '#' are comments.
 Everything before the first section and after an [EOF] is ignored.
 The [EOF] end-of-file marker is optional.
 The file thus looks like:

 '''

 this is a comment

 [Section heading]

 key1=value

 key2=value

 [Another section]

 key3=value

 key4=value

 '''